sbinlondon/graphql-workshop/README.md

 * What are types, and why do they matter?
 * What kinds of types are there?
 * Can you make custom types?
+* What does strongly-typed mean?
+Is JavaScript strongly typed?
 * What is the schema?

 #### Request Rapscallions